gurditsingh/hydeout/_posts/test.md

 ## FP Rules:
 1. There will be no null values.
-2. Only pure functions will be used and we will’ define pure functions more thoroughly soon, but simply stated, (a) a pure function must always return the same output given the same input, and (b) calling the function must not have any side effects, including reading input, writing output, or modifying any sort of hidden state.
+2. Only pure functions will be used and will define pure functions.
-3. This book will only use immutable values (val) for all fields.
+3. Only use immutable values (val) for all fields.
 There are no var fields in pure FP code, so I won’t use any variables (var) in this book, unless I’m trying to explain a point.
 4. Whenever you use an if, you must always also use an else.
 Functional programming uses only expressions, not statements.